astorm/hosted-wordpress-markdown/README.md

 Building inject.js
 --------------------------------------------------
-Because WordPress uses a number of `onclick` attribute handlers, and events setup in the Chrome plugin Sandbox fire **after** these `onclick` handlers, there are times where we need to inject additional code directly into the DOM.
+Because WordPress uses a number of `onclick` attribute handlers, and events setup in the Chrome plugin sandbox fire **after** these `onclick` handlers, there are times where we need to inject additional code directly into the DOM.
 This is done with a syntax that looks like

     var addTwitchToHtmlJavascriptToHtmlTab = function()
     {